dredix84/moodle-chat-istyping/README.md

 # moodle-chat-istyping
-A enhancement tp the moodle chat module which inform chat room user when other users are typing.
+A enhancement to the Moodle chat module which inform chat room user when other users are typing.